 Refunds must be requested through, and approved by, the Financial Aid Department.
-Refund checks will not be written until all financial aid has been awarded and received.
+Refunds will not be issued until all financial aid has been awarded and received.

 Refund Policy for Withdrawals